 Told in a matter-of-fact manner, The Boy from Clearwater is a gripping, heart-wrenching tale of a boy and young man growing up in turbulent times.
 I had a little trouble keeping all the Japanese and Chinese names straight (more because of their unfamiliarity than anything else), but what wasn’t hard was being able to understand where the main character was coming from and the times in which he grew up.
 It was interesting to get a peek into his home life in the 1930s—from how they ate, to what school was like, to the way the family worshipped, as well as some of the more major events like the earthquake in 1935 that killed thousands of people and severely damaged Tsai Kun-lin’s family’s home.

 This isn’t an easy story to read, but I believe it is an important one.
 It’s hard to imagine some of these things happening to someone about the same age as my grandparents (especially the part of the story about being sent to prison for ten years for joining a book club).
 At the same time, while it’s hard to comprehend that people can be so cruel, it’s also good to get a little perspective on what the world has looked like for many people in recent history.
 I feel like I learned a lot from this story, and I hope I’ll have a chance to read book two, which will be released in May 2024.
 Book two is expected to contain parts three and four of this story.
 If you’re interested in history, like reading about different cultures and other people’s experiences, and also enjoy graphic novels (I really enjoyed the illustration style in this book!), this true story is one you should check out.

-I was given a review copy of this book, and this is my honest opinion of it.
+I was given a complimentary copy of this book, and this is my honest opinion of it.